Charles E. Woodworth: Birth

-He was born in Berkeley, California on September 25, 1897.
-His father, Charles W. Woodworth, would become a Professor Emeritus of the University of California, Berkeley and is a noted figure in the history of Entomology; His mother was Leonora Stern.
+He was born in Berkeley, California, on September 25, 1897.
+His father, Charles W. Woodworth, would become a Professor Emeritus of the University of California, Berkeley and is a noted figure in the history of Entomology; his mother was Leonora Stern.

 Early life and education

 Woodworth graduated with a BS and an MS from the University of California, Berkeley.
 His 1923 Masters thesis was entitled "The Sawflies of California".
 He took a job as a teacher at Modesto Junior College where he met and married the widow Sarah Louise Nelson Vickers, who was the daughter of early Amazon missionaries Justus Henry Nelson and Fannie Bishop Capen.
-Justus presided over their 1926 Berkeley, California wedding.
+Justus presided over their 1926 wedding in Berkeley.
 He adopted her son, James Vickers Woodworth.
 While in Modesto, they had a daughter, Elizabeth Louise Woodworth who was born very premature, but survived.
 A newspaper article about her survival detailed how "she could be put in a cigar box" and was picked up by the Associated Press.
 They lived at 322 Johnson Street in Modesto.

 The young couple then moved to Wisconsin where Woodworth attended the University of Wisconsin–Madison where he received a Ph.D. in Entomology.
 His 1930 122 page Ph.D. dissertation was entitled "The effect of reduced pressure on the respiration of the honey bee."